Governance & Board

 Looking to Help Your Community?

-Become a Board Member
+Become a Board of Director

-Huntsville Hospital Foundation seeks new board members who have an interest in advancing the mission and vision.
-We are grateful to all individuals who express an interest.
+Huntsville Hospital Foundation annually in the Spring or with unexpected Director vacancies, seek new board members as positions become available who have an interest in advancing the mission and vision.

 All qualified candidates committed to the mission and values of the Foundation will be given priority in keeping with our commitment to diversity.
 The Board seeks to balance representation in terms of experience and background.

-2022-2023 Board of Directors
+2023-2024 Board of Directors

-Mike Harrower, Vice-Chair
+Mike Harrower, Chair

 Michael Harrower resides in Muskoka with his wife Fiona and has three children.
 A multiple scholarship recipient, he was educated in Canada, Switzerland and England and is a graduate of the Ivey School of Business, The University of Western Ontario (H.B.A.) and the University of Reading, England (M.Sc.
 Urban Land Appraisal).
 As President of Harrower Properties Inc., and a director and officer of a group of related companies, Mike has been engaged in property development and management for over 35 years.
 He has developed, redeveloped, and managed residential, retail, office, storage and industrial properties.
 His current portfolio includes office and industrial properties as well as retail and residential lands.
 Harrower Properties has acted as a third party property manager for national clients such as The National Bank, Standard Life and C.M.H.C. and for a variety of private clients.
 He is also a Certified Shopping Centre Manager accredited by The International Council of Shopping Centres.
 In the late 1980’s Mike took a sabbatical from his own group of companies and joined The Imax Corporation as Vice President of Corporate Development.
 Reporting directly to the Chairman, and, as a member of the Management Committee, he led the company’s worldwide initiative to develop entertainment Imax theatres.
 Over the years Mike has been active in several community and charitable organizations and is a student of world religions.
 He stays active skiing, waterskiing, playing basketball and trekking.